 2.4b Are criteria, procedures, controls, and responsibilities regarding access documented?
+How are the documented, i.e. Policy, SOP, other.
+And where is this documentation located?

-PHI data is relegated to each department as well on a least-access rule as well.
-Only the bookmarking, QA, and case builder teams can see PHI data while the Call center and many other departments cannot see any PHI data.
+PII data is relegated to each department as well on a least-access rule as well.
+Only the bookmarking, QA, and case builder teams can see PII data while the Call center and many other departments cannot see any PII data.
 This reduces the privacy risks to veterans as well.
 A privacy statement is included in all documentation sent to veterans such as the paperwork behind a scheduled appointment whether Emailed or sent in printed form.
-This provides a clear statement to the veteran regarding the use of their PHI and PII data and the veteran's rights.
+This provides a clear statement to the veteran regarding the use of their PII data and the veteran's rights.